Historic building permits database project

 Thanks to a Vancouver125 Grant for making the project launch possible, and volunteers for ongoing transcriptions.

 Search & view our online database

 The Heritage Vancouver Society has sponsored this building permits database as a community service to assist individuals with historical research pertaining to the City of Vancouver.

 Beginning in 2009, we began to prepare the data to serve as the basis for an online searchable database available to the public, launched in late 2011.
 This entailed manually comparing the originally transcribed data with the original books, ensuring the data and spelling is accurate, and subsequently filling in any missing information and/or additional data.

-To date, as of January 2017, this has involved the transcription of over 40,000 individual line entries/permits from handwritten original period city ledgers, and both we and volunteers continue to transcribe.
+To date, as of January 2023, this has involved volunteer transcriptions of over 84,000 individual line entries/permits from handwritten original period city ledgers, and both we and volunteers continue to transcribe.

-Our launch for the online database was Wedneday, November 23, 2011, at the Vancouver Archives.
+Our original launch for the online database was Wednesday, November 23, 2011, at the City of Vancouver Archives.

-The early permit registers are handwritten in the distinctive cursive script of the era, in varying degrees of legibility.
-There were also many variations in spelling.
+The early permit registers are handwritten in the distinctive cursive script of the era, in varying degrees of legibility, along with variations in spelling.
 This presents a number of challenges in the transcription.
-Wherever possible, names that could not be deciphered were confirmed against directories or BC Vital Events.
+Wherever possible, names that could not be deciphered were confirmed against directories, BC Vital Events, and various newspapers.

 The transcription process has undoubtedly resulted in errors in interpretation.
-There will be a feedback mechanism as part of the searchable database to ensure that errors can be reported and corrected on an ongoing basis, along with adding additional info.
+There’s also a feedback mechanism as part of the searchable database to ensure that errors can be reported and corrected on an ongoing basis, along with adding additional info.

 Please note that neither the Heritage Vancouver Society nor the City of Vancouver Archives assumes responsibility for the accuracy or comprehensiveness of this database.
 The Heritage Vancouver Society strongly encourages users who wish to verify individual entries to consult the records located at the Archives, many of which have been microfilmed.